 Opposition to medicalisation

-Various arguments are put forth by detractors of medicalisation of FGM.
+Various arguments are put forth by detractors of medicalisation of Female Genital Mutilation.
 This is a practice against which the opposition is almost unanimous as we can see through the statements of various international organisations and institutions unanimously condemning the medicalisation of FGM.
 The following organisations and institutions are opposed to any form of medicalisation of FGM:

 - International institutions (WHO, UNICEF, UNFPA …)